yukiar/CEFR-SP/src/README.md

 # CEFR-Based Sentence-Difficulty Annotation and Assessment

-CEFR-SP provides 17k English sentences annotated with CEFR levels assigned by English-education professionals.

-The CEFR-SP corpus is in `/CEFR-SP` and our codes for CEFR-level assessment model are in `/src` directories.
+This directory contains codes to replicate our CEFR-level assessment model described in (Arase et al. 2022).

-Please refer to README of each directory for details.
+(Will be updated shortly.
+2022/10/13)

 ## Citation
 Please cite the following paper if you use the above resources for your research.